Local 2-separators: Properties of local 2-separators

-\begin{rem} If $\{a,b\}$ is a local separator, then the existence of a cycle $o$ of length at most $r$ through $a$ and $b$ is guaranteed by \myref{local_is_very_local}.
+\begin{rem} If $\{a,b\}$ is a local separator in an $r$-locally $2$-connected graph, then the existence of a cycle $o$ of length at most $r$ through $a$ and $b$ is guaranteed by \myref{local_is_very_local}.
 Hence `crossing' essentially means `pre-crossing' plus the crossing vertices are `near' to the local separator.
-Phrasing being `near' in terms of this cycle seems particularly natural in view of \autoref{alt_exist} and \autoref{cross_sym} below. \end{rem}
+Phrasing being `near' in terms of this cycle seems particularly natural in view of \myref{alt_exist} and \autoref{cross_sym} below. \end{rem}

-Given two disjoint sets $A_1$ and $A_2$, we say that a cyclic ordering \emph{alternates} between $A_1$ and $A_2$ if it has even length and each element of the cyclic ordering in $A_i$ has its two neighbours in $A_{i+1}$ (for $i\in \Fbb_2$).
+\begin{dfn}[Alternating cycle] Given two disjoint sets $A_1$ and $A_2$, we say that a cyclic ordering \emph{alternates} between $A_1$ and $A_2$ if it has even length and each element of the cyclic ordering in $A_i$ has its two neighbours in $A_{i+1}$ (for $i\in \Fbb_2$).

-An \emph{alternating cycle} is a cycle $o$ together with two local 2-separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$ such that the order in which these four vertices appear on the cycle $o$ alternates between the two local separators (ie, it is $a_1b_1a_2b_2$ or its reverse $a_1b_2a_2b_1$).
-Below sometimes it will be more convenient to refer to this situation by saying that the cycles $o$ \emph{alternates between} the local 2-separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$, see \autoref{fig:alt_cycle}.
+A \emph{pre-alternating cycle} is a cycle $o$ together with two local 2-separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$ such that the order in which these four vertices appear on the cycle $o$ alternates between the two local separators (i.e., it is $a_1b_1a_2b_2$ or its reverse $a_1b_2a_2b_1$).
+An \emph{alternating cycle} is a pre-alternating cycle $o$ such that the two neighbours of $a_i$ on $o$ are in different components of $\expl(a_1,a_2)-a_1-a_2$ for $i=1,2$, and analoguously the two neighbours of $b_i$ on $o$ are in different components of $\expl(b_1,b_2)-b_1-b_2$ for $i=1,2$.
+Below sometimes it will be more convenient to refer to this situation by saying that the cycle $o$ \emph{alternates between} the local 2-separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$, see \autoref{fig:alt_cycle}. \end{dfn}

 The `nearness' condition in the definition of `crossing' is equivalent to the following stronger property.